dOpensource/dsiprouter/docs/pbxs_and_endpoints.rst

+4)
-4) Click the Browse button and select the file that contains the DID numbers that you wish to use.
-Then click the green Add button.
+        a) Click the Browse button and select the file that contains the DID numbers that you wish to use.
+        b) Click the green Add button.

+5) Click on the blue Reload Kamailio button in order for the changes to be updated.

 To Manually import a DID: